DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Experimental Methodology

 We use the Calvin~\cite{mees2022calvin} dataset and software simulation environments, one of the most widely used embodied AI datasets.
 Calvin includes 34 different tasks with 22994 demonstrations for training and 1000 sequences for testing.
 We evaluate our algorithm in two different scenarios: Seen scenarios, where the tasks in the testing set are similar but not identical to those encountered during training, and unseen scenarios, which are more challenging as the tasks are entirely new and have not been encountered during training.

 \paragraph{Tasks and Metrics.} The tasks are categorized into five types: moving an object, turning a switch on and off, pushing and pulling a drawer, rotating an object, and lifting an object.
 We use two metrics to evaluate the algorithm's accuracy: success rate and average job length.
 The success rate is the most straightforward metric for quantifying a single task, calculated as the number of successful sequences divided by the total sequences.
-Given that the embodied AI algorithms are designed to improve robots' abilities on long-horizon jobs, we further report the accuracy on finishing a job.
+Given that the embodied AI algorithms are designed to improve robots' abilities on long-horizon jobs, we further report the accuracy of finishing a job.
 Each job contains five consecutive tasks.
 The average job length measures how many tasks the robot can complete within a job, with a maximum of 5.

-\paragraph{Trajectory Comparison.} We further utilize two different metrics to illustrate why the results we predict are better:

-\begin{itemize} \item Mean trajectory error.
+\paragraph{Trajectory Comparison.} We further utilize two different metrics to illustrate why the results we predict are better: \begin{itemize} \item Mean trajectory error.
 We compare the geographic distance between the predicted trajectory and the ground truth, using root mean square error (RMSE) as the metric.
-Generally, a smaller RMSE indicates better trajectory prediction. \item Maximum trajectory distance.
+Generally, a smaller RMSE indicates better robot trajectory. \item Maximum trajectory distance.
 We also compare the maximum distance between the predicted and ground truth trajectories.
 A larger maximum distance denotes a higher likelihood of failure. \end{itemize}

-\paragraph{Hardware.} We evaluate the inference latency and energy consumption using a Nvidia V100 GPU, measuring power with NVML~\cite{vonnvml}.
-Control latency and power are measured using an Intel 13th generation i7-13700 CPU.
-We implement \proj hardware on a Xilinx Zynq-7000 SoC ZC706 FPGA~\cite{zc706} to assess real hardware performance.
+\paragraph{Hardware.} Inference latency and energy consumption are measured on an Nvidia V100 GPU, with power readings obtained via NVML~\cite{vonnvml}.
+We measure latency and energy consumption for control algorithms running on an Intel Core i7-6770HQ CPU.
+We implement \textsc{Corki}\xspace hardware on a Xilinx Zynq-7000 SoC ZC706 FPGA~\cite{zc706} to assess real hardware performance.
 Additionally, we establish Wi-Fi communication between a 7-DoF Franka Emika Panda robot arm~\cite{gaz2019dynamic} and our server to measure communication latency.

+The entire evaluation is conducted in this manner.
+For the baseline, each frame undergoes three stages, LLM inference (real-world latency measured on the server), communication (real-world latency measured through sending actual frames from the robot to the server), control (real-world latency measured on the processor of the robot, which is the Intel Core i7-6770HQ CPU).
+For \textsc{Corki}\xspace, each trajectory undergoes three stages, LLM inference generating trajectory (real-world latency measured on the server), communication (real-world latency measured through sending actual frames from the FPGA to the server), control (real data measured on our FPGA board with real trajectories as inputs).
+We use synchronized timestamps to accurately measure the communication latency.